Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 What is Marble?

-Marble is a solid surface material that is at the high end of the countertop price range.
-Marble features unique veining and a different look with every single slab, which guarantees that people will get something that is worth the high cost.
-This material is usually white or light gray, although it may have a light beige or rose color, but that varies from one piece to the next.
+Marble is a solid surface material at the high end of the countertop price range.
+Marble features unique veining and a different look with every slab, guaranteeing that people will get something worth the high cost.
+This material is usually white or light gray, although it may have a light beige or rose color that varies from one piece to the next.
 Marble is fairly durable but also prone to staining because of its porous design.

-Marble is also higher maintenance in terms of cabinetry in the bathroom or the kitchen.
-If it is deemed within the budget and the desire of those doing the renovation, it should be added and you should start looking for the best marble vanities with vessel sinks that you can find.
+Marble is also higher maintenance regarding cabinetry in the bathroom or the kitchen.
+If it is deemed within the budget and the desire of those doing the renovation, it should be added, and you should start looking for the best marble vanities with vessel sinks that you can find.

 Related: Marble Sinks And Countertops 101: Luxury In Every Home